Aryo15/Proxima/docs/development/api/coreexceptions.rst

 Core Exceptions
 ===============

-These are exceptions that aren't specific to any one part of FlaskBB and are used ubiquitously.
+These are exceptions that aren't specific to any one part of Ekaayam and are used ubiquitously.

-.. autoexception:: BaseFlaskBBError
+.. autoexception:: BaseEkaayamError
 .. autoexception:: ValidationError
 .. autoexception:: StopValidation